hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Burns one or more tokens.
 When a token is burned, it is sent to the null account and the circulating supply of that NFT is reduced by 1.
 In addition, any locked tokens contained within the burned token will be released and transferred back to the account that held the burned token.
 * requires active key: yes

-* can be called by: Steem account or smart contract that holds the token(s) to be burned
+* can be called by: Hive account or smart contract that holds the token(s) to be burned

 * parameters:
-  * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
+  * **(optional)** fromType (string): indicates whether this action is being called by a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-Note that a smart contract can still set this to user in order to execute the action on behalf of a Steem account rather than the calling contract itself.
+Note that a smart contract can still set this to user in order to execute the action on behalf of a Hive account rather than the calling contract itself.
   * nfts (array of object): list of tokens to burn.
 Should be formatted as follows: ``[ {"symbol":"SYMBOLONE", "ids":["1","2","3", ...]}, {"symbol":"SYMBOLTWO", "ids":["1","2","3", ...]}, ... ]``

 A maximum of 50 tokens can be burned in a single call of this action.
 Note that tokens cannot be burned if they are currently being delegated to another account.
 There are some additional caveats, see [locked token restrictions](#locked-token-restrictions) above.